|

 Childright

-dedicated to raise public awareness on issues concerning the plight and the
+Laureates, dedicated to raise public awareness on issues concerning the

-future of the world's children, and to combat child abuse, child slavery and
+plight and the future of the world's children, and to combat child abuse,

-Women (CATW) is a non-governmental organization that promotes women's
+Trafficking in Women (CATW) is a non-governmental organization that

-human rights.
-It works internationally to combat sexual exploitation in all
+promotes women's human rights.
+It works internationally to combat sexual

 is a multi-ethnic human rights organization whose mission is to assist